 Cosmo Hotel Hong Kong, one of the most conveniently located boutique Hong Kong hotels, is in close proximity to a number of famous places for sightseeing in Hk such as Happy Valley, the Peak, Ocean Park and many more.
-The complimentary hotel shuttle bus also bring guests to Causeway Bay subway station, where guests can take on the subway train to many city-wide sightseeing attractions easily.
 Most of the world-famous city hotspots are within 30-minute drive from the hotel.

 Explore the City

 The Hong Kong tram was founded in 1904 and remains an efficient and the most economical mode of public transport in Hong Kong.
 It is a relaxing means by which to see the city.
 Only running on Hong Kong Island, it has the world’s largest fleet of double-deck tram.

 The Peak Tram service will be temporarily suspended from 23 April 2019 for an upgrade project.